 - Walk The Loop.
 It is an 8 km long walk with 49 stops connecting the city’s central neighbourhoods.

-- When it gets scorching hot outside, you know its time to take a dip in the pool.
+- When it gets scorching hot outside, you know it’s time to take a dip in the pool.

 - Have you taken the kids to this mystic magical place that are the home of the elves?
 The rock gardens at the Viking Park, built around the famous Viking statue, in Gimli are home to the mysterious Huldufólk.
 According to Icelandic folklore these hidden people, live outdoors in rocky caves and nooks.
 Take a walk through the park and see if you can catch a sight.